 PERFORMANCE MEASURE ACTUAL PERFORMANCE

 Undertake a partial review of the Pest Management Plan for Taranaki in 2020/2021, an interim review in 2022/2023 and a ten-year full review in 2027/2028.
 A review of the pest plant and animal strategies was completed with a new Pest Management Plan and TRC Biosecurity Strategy adopted in February 2018.
-A partial review of the Pest Plan has commenced to include mustelids.
+A partial review of the Pest Plan has commenced with the public notification and consultation of a proposal to include mustelids.

 NF E